Raychell

-Raychell (born January 13, 1985) is a Japanese-Thai musician, singer, actress and voice actress who is affiliated with Ace Crew Entertainment.
+Raychell (born January 13, 1985) is a Japanese musician, singer, actress and voice actress who is affiliated with Ace Crew Entertainment.
 She made her major debut as a singer in 2010 under the name Lay.
 In 2019, she made her voice acting debut as the character Rei "LAYER" Wakana in the multimedia franchise BanG Dream!, and later was cast as the character Shano Himegami in D4DJ.
 She was also a member of the visual kei band Shazna.

 Biography

 Music career

 Raychell was born on January 13, 1985.
 She had been performing as an artist under the name Ray since at least 2009, when she released the song "Love U", which was used in commercials for the company Tokai Network Club.
 In 2010, she made her major debut with Avex under the stage name Lay.
 Her stage name Ray was inspired by Ray Charles, while the name Lay was meant to represent lying down, and her belief that singing while lying down would heal listeners.
 Her first single "Kono Ai de Aru Yō ni" (この愛であるように) was released on June 2, 2010; the title track is used as the theme song to the film The Poem of Our Time.
 Her second single "Smiling!" was released on May 4, 2011; the title track is used as an ending theme to the Tamagotchi! anime series.
 In 2013, she changed her stage name to Raychell and released her first solo album L R. She released her third single "Hikari" (ひかり) on November 13, 2013, and her fourth single Stay Hungry on June 18, 2014; "Stay Hungry" was used as the opening theme to the television drama Hakata Stay Hungry.
 She released the mini-album The 3rd on February 4, 2015, and the mini-album 0 on January 20, 2016.
 She released the album Are You Ready to Fight on March 1, 2017, and later that year joined the band Shazna as its second vocalist following the band's resumption of activities.

 In 2019, as part of the multimedia project BanG Dream!, Raychell became a member of the band Raise A Suilen, serving as its vocalist and bassist.